Can a Traffic Ticket Void Insurance Coverage?

-Being Found Guilty For Certain Traffic Violations May Result In a Denial of Coverage or Make Fighting For Insurance Coverage Difficult.
+Being Found Guilty For Certain Traffic Violations Can Void Insurance Coverage or Make the Fight For Insurance Coverage Troublesome.

 Understanding When a Traffic Ticket Conviction May Void Insurance Coverage Including Defence Against Liability Claims